-Gurobi 9 introduces MIP scenario analysis (which can also help with sensitivity analysis).
+Gurobi 9 introduces MIP scenario analysis, which can also help with sensitivity analysis for MIP problems.

 Note that it is not uncommon (but dangerous) to get dual information from the fixed model by solving the MIP, creating the fixed LP model, solving that, and then getting the dual values for that model.
 This approach is, however, problematic: